-Assessment - An assessment identifies your functional needs.
+Assessment-An assessment identifies your abilities, functional needs, preferences, supports, determine needed services or resources, and provide a sound base for developing your person-centered service plan.
 This means finding out the supports and services you need, how much you need, and how long you need them.
-Your assessment should include information about your mental and physical health, your support needs like cooking, shopping or banking, what you like to do, where you would like to live, who you would like to provide your services, and anything else you think is important.
+Your assessment should include information about your mental and physical health, your support needs like cooking, shopping, or banking, what you like to do, where you would like to live, who you would like to provide your services, and anything else you think is important.
 The assessment information will help you and your team write a plan for your services and supports.